Course Syllabus

 Title IX & Equity

 Mandatory Reporting: Under Title IX, all UMSL faculty, staff, and administrators (with limited exceptions) are obligated to report any incidents of sexual harassment, sexual misconduct, sexual assault, or gender discrimination to the Student Affairs office and/or other University officials.
 This ensures that all parties are protected from further abuses, and trained counselors and professionals support the victim(s).
-Note: There are several offices at UMSL (e.g., Counseling Services, Health Services, Community Psychological Service, Center for Trauma Recovery, and Student Social Services) whose staff are exempt from Title IX-mandated reporting when the information is learned during confidential communication.
+Note: Several offices at UMSL (e.g., Counseling Services, Health Services, Community Psychological Service, Center for Trauma Recovery, and Student Social Services) have staff who are exempt from Title IX-mandated reporting when the information is obtained through confidential communication.

 Content Advisory: This course involves topics and/or media that may be emotionally disturbing, graphic, or otherwise sensitive in nature, including sexual assault, rape, suicide, drug use, racism, grief and loss, and other topics that could be individually sensitive based on personal life experiences.
 I will do my best to provide specific warnings before each instance.
-I believe these topics (or materials) are essential to the course because talking about these common human issues equips us with the ability to support others and ourselves in the helping professions.
-If you believe this may be a barrier to your learning environment, don't hesitate to get in touch with me to discuss an alternative assignment, activity, or reading.
+I believe these topics (or materials) are essential to the course because discussing common human issues equips us to support others and ourselves in helping professions.
+If you believe this may be a barrier to your learning, don't hesitate to contact me to discuss an alternative assignment, activity, or reading.

 Student Resources

-Student Advocacy & Care: Provides students with case management and other support and services to address unmet basic needs and different challenges they may be facing outside of the university that impact their ability to succeed academically.
-These challenges may include issues such as food insecurity, housing instability, lack of childcare, counseling needs, and financial emergencies.
+Student Advocacy & Care: Provides students with case management and other support and services to address unmet basic needs and challenges they may face outside the university that affect their ability to succeed academically.
+These challenges may include food insecurity, housing instability, lack of childcare, counseling needs, and financial emergencies.
 144 Millennium Student Center

-Instructional Modification: Students who have a disability or condition that may impair their ability to complete assignments or otherwise satisfy course requirements are encouraged to meet with the professor to identify, discuss, and document any feasible instructional modifications or accommodations.
+Instructional Modification: Students with disabilities or conditions that may impair their ability to complete assignments or otherwise satisfy course requirements are encouraged to meet with the professor to identify, discuss, and document any feasible instructional modifications or accommodations.
 Students should notify the professor no later than the end of the second week of the semester or as soon as possible if the condition is diagnosed during the semester.

 Any student who believes accommodation may be needed based on the impact of a disability should contact me privately to discuss their specific needs.
-Please get in touch with Disability Access Services in the Millennium Student Center (144 MSC) at 314.516.6554 if you have specific questions about disability services.
-I cannot grant you the accommodation without an official letter from the Disability Access Services.
+Please contact Disability Access Services in the Millennium Student Center (144 MSC) at 314.516.6554 if you have specific questions about disability services.
+I cannot grant you accommodation without an official letter from Disability Access Services.

-Campus Safety: All members of the UMSL community are encouraged to register their home, cell, and office phone numbers to receive notification of any pending danger on campus.
+Campus Safety: All members of the UMSL community are encouraged to register their home, cell, and office phone numbers to receive notifications about any imminent danger on campus.
 Find instructions here:

 http://safety.umsl.edu/police/notification/index.html.
 In the event of an emergency on campus, call Campus Police at 314.516.5155 immediately.